ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-5.md

 The last C construct we want to parse is preprocessor macros.
 These are actually the easiest to parse since macros only end when the last character of a line is not a backslash.
-We will once again copy-paste the `parse_struct_source` function, and replace the inner `for`-loop with a one-liner that checks the last character of that
+We will once again copy-paste the `parse_struct_source` function, this time replacing the inner `for`-loop with a one-liner that checks the last character of that line:
-line:

 ```sh
 static char**